amathislab/lattice/README.md

 ## Start a training

-We have prepared some main scripts for various environments from [MyoSuite](https://sites.google.com/view/myosuite) and [PyBullet](https://pybullet.org).
+We have prepared some scripts for various environments of the [MyoSuite](https://sites.google.com/view/myosuite) and [PyBullet](https://pybullet.org).
 Starting a training is as easy as

 ```bash
 python main_pose_elbow.py --use_lattice